jjkkmari/Glazes-/Iteration 2/README.md

 # Glazes E-Commerce - Iteration 2 Overview

 Welcome to the Iteration 2 project documentations.
-This file ourlines the planning, infrastructure, resources and contributions for this sprint.
+This file outlines the planning, infrastructure, resources and contributions for this sprint.

 ---